Today in Hip-Hop: Dr. Dre Drops ‘The Chronic’ Album

 Dre has grown more into a hip-hop entrepreneur than a producer/MC.
 Since releasing The Chronic, he founded Aftermath Records that was instrumental for the career of Eminem.
 He’s also molded superstars such as 50 Cent, Game and now Kendrick Lamar.
 While 2001 took over seven years to release and it seems unlikely that Detox will come out, Dre’s methodical recording process is his calling card.
-Earlier this year, Dr. Dre dropped what he said would be his final album, a compilation album entitled Compton, which he rolled out with the release of the summer’s blockbuster rap biopic, Straight Outta Compton.
+In 2015, Dr. Dre dropped what he said would be his final album, a compilation album entitled Compton, which he rolled out with the release of the summer’s blockbuster rap biopic, Straight Outta Compton.

 Subscribe to XXL on